 The Grand and Speed Rivers converge in an open landscape of the Grand Valley floodplain framed by the wooded slopes along Blair Road providing a scenic vista of the reaches above and below the confluence.
 These reaches provide wintering habitat for waterfowl – geese, puddle ducks and diving ducks including common goldeneye and common merganser – and resting and preening areas for migrating waterfowl, shorebirds and songbirds.
 A large variety and density of fish, about two dozen species, and abundant aquatic invertebrate life speaks to the quality of the water and the rivers’ substrate.
 Fast-flowing water keeps the reach above the confluence open virtually every winter.

-Since the winter of 1994, bald eagle has regularly foraged these reaches during the winter months and established favoured perch sites in a crack willow grove and in large hackberry and oaks along the remnant field edges of the shoreline of the rare Charitable Research Reserve.
+Since the winter of 1994, bald eagle has regularly foraged these reaches during the winter months and established favoured perch sites in a crack willow grove and in large hackberry and oaks along the remnant field edges of the rare shoreline.

 Vision for the Future